apalbright/pdfs/papers/readme.txt

-This is where my paper PDFs live.
+This is where the most recent version of my paper PDFs live
-They are always named in the format: "albright_paper-name.pdf"